stacks-network/docs/_browser/blockstack_storage.md

 ## Add the `publish_data` scope to sign in requests

-Any Blockstack app can use Gaia storage, but those that need to share data publicly must add itself to the user's `profile.json` file.
+Any Blockstack app can use Gaia storage, but those apps that need to share data publicly must add themselves to the user's `profile.json` file.
 The Blockstack Browser does this automatically when the `publish_data` scope is requested during authentication.
 For this application, the user files stored on Gaia are made visible to others via the `apps` property in the user's `profile.json` file.